 Cartier-Bresson Style/The Decisive Moment

-Cartier-Bresson got my attention.
+Cartier-Bresson caught my attention.
 He got in photography what I wanted with poetry.
 He caught the immediate true moment that makes art fully alive.

 It’s harder than it seems, because most of time, we live in the past.
 We stick with our narratives, and we see our lives in the rear view mirror.

 The decisive moment, for which he’s best known, is hard to define.
 One reason is, Cartier-Bresson actually never said it.

 But it’s a point when all things come together in unity.
 The ideal image caught on film or, nowadays, digital device.

 Cartier-Bresson got there gradually, starting out with music and painting.
 Photography drew him away from those flirtations, because it grabbed reality and held it.